Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization: Additional experiments

 We simulate all baselines on the Housing dataset for various values of $\sigma$.
 We display their utility privacy tradeoff, by considering the utility as a function of $\epsilon$ for an $(\epsilon,1e^{-6})$-DP privacy guarantee. \cref{fig:housing_privacy_utility_tradeoff} reports the resulting privacy budget.
 For all graphs, the privacy-utility tradeoff offered by \sys improves upon that of the existing literature.

-We also introduce D-MF as a baseline, an adaptation of the local correlation introduced by~\citealt{choquette-chooMultiEpochMatrixFactorization2023} where each node locally performs the correlation derived for centralized and federated settings.
-We report and compare the result of this baseline in~\cref{fig:housing_privacy_utility_tradeoff}.

-Smaller graphs only yield better privacy/utility tradeoffs only because data is partitioned in bigger batches on smaller graphs, as there is more data for each node, netting better privacy properties.
+Smaller graphs only yield better privacy/utility tradeoffs because data is partitioned into bigger batches on smaller graphs, as there is more data for each node, netting better privacy properties.

-\Cref{fig:test_loss_evolution ego housing} presents the evolution of the test loss for specific privacy guarantees $\mu$ and two graphs --- Ego and Peertube.
-In all cases, we observe an improvement over all baselines.